-This details the impact that our Pupil Premium activity had on pupils in the 2021 - 2022 academic year.
+This details the impact that our Pupil Premium activity had on pupils in the 2022 - 2023 academic year.

 Analysis of data, both internal and external, delivers a positive picture for the intended outcomes of the plan and provides evidence that the progress gap continues to narrow for children in receipt of Pupil Premium and Pupil Premium Plus.
-There is, however, evidence of greater negative impact of COVID-19 on children with multiple challenges - that of SEND and disadvantage - as well as on children in the EYFS and KS1.
+There is, however, evidence of greater negative impact of children with multiple challenges - that of SEND and disadvantage.

-READING WRITING MATHS Expected Progress Better than Expected Progress Expected Progress Better than Expected Progress Expected Progress Better than Expected Progress All children (203) 97% 45% 97% 63% 99% 43% All children in receipt of PPG/ + (30) 90% 53% 93% 63% 93% 50% Children in receipt of PPG/ + with no identified SEND (18) 100% 56% 100% 61% 100% 50% Children in receipt of PPG/ + and identified SEND (12) 75% 50% 83% 67% 83% 50%
+Reading Writing Maths

+Expected Better than Expected Better than Expected Better than

+All children (184) 91% 19% 92% 29% 90% 23%

+All children in receipt of PPG/+ 76% 12% 80% 24% 72% 16%

+(25)

+Children in receipt of PPG/ + with no identified SEND 93% 7% 87% 20% 87% 13%

+(15)

+Children in receipt of PPG/ + and identified SEND 40% 20% 70% 40% 60% 20%

+(10)

-Data shows that when compared to 'all children', all children in receipt of PPG and PPG+ are now making just 4% - 7% less progress than their peers.
-There are also more children in receipt of PPG and PPG+ making better than expected progress across all subjects than 'all children'.
-This range is up to 8% and includes children who have multiple challenges.
+Data shows that when compared to 'all children', all children in receipt of PPG and PPG+ are now making between 2% and -5% less expected progress than their peers across Reading, Writing and Maths.
+However, where children are in receipt of PPG and PPG+ and have an identified SEND they are making better than expected progress across Reading and Writing and a small (-3%) difference in maths than 'all children'.
+This range is up to 11% and includes children who have multiple identified challenges.